Defoe helps lead Rangers first team

 Giovanni van Bronckhorst held positive talks with the club about the manager's post over the weekend.

-The ex-Feyenoord manager has been linked with the post along with his former Rangers team-mate Rino Gattuso, former Chelsea and Derby boss Frank Lampard and Bodo/Glimt head coach Kjetil Knutsen.
+The ex-Feyenoord manager has been linked with the job along with his former Rangers team-mate Rino Gattuso, former Chelsea and Derby boss Frank Lampard and Bodo/Glimt head coach Kjetil Knutsen.

 Gerrard has taken assistant Gary McAllister to Villa Park as well as other members of his coaching staff at Ibrox - Michael Beale, Tom Culshaw, Jordan Milsom and Scott Mason.

-Defoe joined Rangers' coaching staff in a player-coach role during the close season and has played just once as a substitute this term.
+Defoe joined Rangers' coaching staff in a player-coach role during the summer and has played just once as a substitute this term.

 As well as the weekend trip to Hampden, Rangers also have a vital Europa League match against Sparta Prague on the horizon.

 Victory by a margin of two goals or more next Thursday would seal a place in the knockout rounds.